Court dwarf: Great Britain

 A dwarf at the court of James VI and I, Christian Steward, was given £20 in 1616 for her journey to Scotland.
-The first English dwarf of whom there is anything like an authentic history is Jeffrey Hudson (1619–1682).
+The first English dwarf of whom there is any substantial history is Jeffrey Hudson (1619–1682).
 He was the son of a butcher at Oakham, Rutland, who kept and baited bulls for George Villiers, 1st Duke of Buckingham.
 Neither of Jeffrey's parents was undersized, yet at nine years he measured scarcely 18 in though he was gracefully proportioned.
 At a dinner given by the Duke to Charles I and his queen he was brought in to table in a pie out of which he stepped, and was at once adopted by Queen Henrietta Maria.
 The little fellow followed the fortunes of the court in the English Civil War, and is said to have been a captain of horse, earning the nickname of "strenuous Jeffrey" for his activity.

-He fought two duels—one with a turkey-cock, a battle recorded by Davenant, and a second with Mr Crofts, who came to the meeting with a squirt gun, but who in the more serious encounter which ensued was shot dead by little Hudson, who fired from horseback, the saddle putting him on a level with his antagonist.
+He fought two duels—one with a turkey-cock, a battle recorded by Davenant, and a second with Mr Crofts, who came to the meeting with a squirt gun, but who in the more serious encounter which ensued was shot dead by Hudson, who fired from horseback, the saddle putting him on a level with his antagonist.
 Twice was Jeffrey made prisoner—once by the Dunkirkers as he was returning from France, whither he had been on homely business for the Queen; the second time was when he fell into the hands of Turkish pirates.
 His sufferings during this latter captivity made him, he declared, grow, and in his thirtieth year, having been of the same height since he was nine, he steadily increased until he was 3 ft 9 in.
 At the Restoration, he returned to England, where he lived on a pension granted him by the Duke of Buckingham.
 He was later accused of participation in the Popish Plot and was imprisoned in the Gate House.
 He was released and shortly after died at the age of 63.